Fetal alcohol spectrum disorder: Ten brain domains

 The Fetal Alcohol Diagnostic Program (FADP) uses unpublished Minnesota state criteria of performance at 1.5 or more standard deviations on standardized testing in three or more of the Ten Brain Domains to determine CNS damage.
 However, the Ten Brain Domains are easily incorporated into any of the four diagnostic systems' CNS damage criteria, as the framework only proposes the domains, rather than the cut-off criteria for FASD.

 Alcohol exposure

 Prenatal alcohol exposure is determined by interview of the biological mother or other family members knowledgeable of the mother's alcohol use during the pregnancy (if available), prenatal health records (if available), and review of available birth records, court records (if applicable), chemical dependency treatment records (if applicable), chemical biomarkers, or other reliable sources.

-Exposure level is assessed as confirmed exposure, unknown exposure, and confirmed absence of exposure by the IOM, CDC, and Canadian diagnostic systems.
-The "4-Digit Diagnostic Code" further distinguishes confirmed exposure as High Risk and Some Risk:
+Assessment of prenatal alcohol exposure varies among diagnostic systems.
+The Institute of Medicine (IOM), the U.S. Centers for Disease Control and Prevention (CDC), and the Canadian guidelines classify exposure as confirmed, absent, or unknown when relevant to diagnosis, although specific criteria differ among systems.
+The 4-Digit Diagnostic Code further categorizes confirmed prenatal alcohol exposure according to estimated level of risk.